h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 As noted in task one, we set the interpretability setting to 7.
 Setting the interpretability to 7 enables monotonicity constraints, significant in our post-analysis.
 Setting interpretability >= 7 enables monotonicity constraints: simpler feature transformations.
 If we use an unconstrained model and group fairness metrics, we risk creating group fairness metrics that appear to be reasonable.
 In other words, monotonicity constraints will allow us to understand and see any instances of discrimination at the individual level.

-Before running our experiment, we enabled "REPRODUCIBLE."
-Usually, the "REPRODUCIBLE" option is disabled by default.
-We enabled "REPRODUCIBLE" in our experiment to obtain a high level of precision in our experiment.

 By now, our experiment should be done.
 Let us explore our model now and see if it holds any racial bias.

 ### References